Jindo (TV series): Plot

 After giving birth to two children, teenage Jindo's stepmother dies.
 Jindo raises her half siblings Jugni and Fakira with utmost love and care.
-However, tragedy strikes in Jindo's life due to the local landlord Daad Saein.
-Daad Saein rapes her on her wedding night, which leaves a lasting trauma in her life.
-Years pass and Jindo's siblings get older, and she always teaches them to live the life of courage.
+However, tragedy strikes when the local landlord Daad Saein rapes her on her wedding night, which leaves a lasting trauma in her life.
+Years pass and Jindo's siblings get older, and she always teaches them to live life couragously.
 Jindo's neighbour and Fakira's childhood friend Shano is in love with Fakira.
 Despite knowing this, Jindo fixes Fakira's marriage with Beena, a girl from another village, and Shano is left heartbroken.
 During the wedding ceremony, Daad Saein's son Hasrat tries to kidnap Beena, and ends up killing Jindo's husband Bakshu who tries to save Beena.
 Bakshu is killed, Fakira gets injured and Beena is taken to the Haveli, but she manages to escape successfully.

 Hasrat gets married again, this time to Falak, a girl from a neighbouring village.
 The rebellious Falak then takes revenge of this injustice by destroying the inhabitants of this haveli.
 When Hasrat and Daad Saein come to know about the former's first wife Rakhna's pregnancy, they pressure her to give birth to a male baby, otherwise she will be killed.
 To save her life, Rakhna runs away from the haveli.
 She takes shelter in Jindo's house and dies shortly after giving birth to a girl.
 While looking for Rakhna in the village, Hasrat comes across Jugni and starts lusting after her.
 To sell slaughtering animals for Eid-ul-Fitr, Fakira goes to city for some days.

 In the tumultuous events following Jindo's refusal to grant Jugni to Hasrat for a day, Daad Saein orchestrates a deceptive game, falsely accusing Jugni of an illicit affair with a man from Haveli.
 The Panchiyat, convened by Daad Saein, unfairly accepts a fabricated admission from a Haveli man, denying Jindo, Hasrat, and her Aunt a fair trial.
 Fakira is unjustly subjected to the Charbeli tradition, forced to walk on fire, and Jindo sacrifices herself to spare her brother by walking on burning coals.

 Manipulating the situation, Daad Saein adds salt to the fire, causing burns on Jindo's feet.
 Jugni, punished by being left in the desert heat, later becomes a victim of rape by Hasrat, resulting in pregnancy.
 Meanwhile, Fakira, away in the city for Eid-ul-Fitr, returns to discover Jindo's attempt to conceal Jugni's trauma.
 In a quest for justice, Fakira retaliates by taking the lives of those who provided false testimony against Jugni and then goes into hiding.

 Learning of Jugni's pregnancy, Daad Saein proposes marriage between her and Hasrat.
 Despite Fakira's absence, Jugni is wedded to Hasrat while he remains in hiding.

 After some time, Jindo returns as powerful Pirni Sarkar Bibi to avenge the injustices and oppression done to her.